coleman0914/coleman0914.github.io/_posts/2025-12-18-2025-post-journaling.md

 Tuesday Jan 20: Today I got the stool design laid out in Fusion 360, making the circle base and leg shapes.
 While I was working, I realized I could just draw the whole thing directly in Aspire instead.
 That should make creating the toolpaths a lot faster and simpler.
 Tomorrow I’ll focus on setting up and calculating the toolpaths so it’s ready to cut.

+Wed Jan 21: today I made some a toolpath in aspire for my wood cut.
+This involved getting the tools, moving the wood around so I would not waste any wood, and getting the 3/8th compression bit. it took a while to get the tool to work and Mrs. Morrow helped me get the right now.
+I calculated the toolpath and tomorrow I will have to research how I will connect the joints.